openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Uploading files to SEPAL
 """"""""""""""""""""""""
-If your classification is not stored in SEPAL (for example, a classification in GEE or a classification created through CODED), you will need to upload it to SEPAL in order to use SEPAL’s stratified random sample tool.
-Several option are discribed in this `page <../setup/filezilla.html>`_ of the documentation.
+If your classification is not stored in SEPAL (for example, a classification in GEE or a classification created through CODED), you will need to upload it to SEPAL in order to use SEPAL's stratified random sample tool.
+Several option are described in this `page <../setup/FileZilla.html>`_ of the documentation.

 Creating a stratified random sample